dask/dask/docs/source/array-slicing.rst

 are necessary to achieve the desired slicing.
 So large operations may be cheap if only a small output is desired.

-In the example below we create a trillion element dask array in million element blocks.
+In the example below we create a trillion element Dask array in million element blocks.
 We then operate on the entire array and finally slice out only a portion of the output.